ezrabru/POLCAM-Live/README.md

 ## Installation

-You can install `POLCAM-Live` as a standalone application using _POLCAM-Live_Installer.exe_.
-[Click here to download.](https://github.com/ezrabru/POLCAM-Live/raw/main/POLCAM-Live_Installer.exe).
+You can install `POLCAM-Live` as a standalone application.
+[Click here](https://github.com/ezrabru/POLCAM-Live/raw/main/POLCAM-Live_Installer.exe) to download the installer.

 ## Issues